Washington State Laws Protecting Motorcyclists and Bicyclists

 Protect Your Rights on Washington's Roads – Get the Legal Support You Deserve

 The roads can be dangerous for motorcyclists and bicyclists.
 Still, Washington has taken significant steps to protect them through laws like the Vulnerable User Law, the Safe Passing Law, and helmet requirements.
-At Jeffrey S. Floyd & Associates, PLLC, we are committed to advocating for the rights of vulnerable road users in Kent and across the state.
+At Floyd Personal Injury Law Group, we are committed to advocating for the rights of vulnerable road users in Kent and across the state.
 Understanding these laws not only empowers riders but also encourages safer road-sharing practices for all.

 If you or a loved one has been involved in an accident as a motorcyclist or bicyclist, knowing your rights under Washington's laws can be crucial in pursuing justice.
 Stay safe, and remember that the law is on your side.